Laura Waddington

 Just to start

 Delfina Marcello’s directorial debut came the following year, 1993, with Bon Appetit, still in New York, the start of a career that would count eleven titles in just under twenty years, in addition to collaborations with other directors (among them Momoyo Torimitsu for Miyata Jiro, 1999, and Business in Paris, 2000, and Koh Yamamoto, the young man of the finale of Prayer for Violence, for The Masturbating Ego Show, 2010).
 It is acknowledged that her filmmaking is part of a wider artistic and performative practice. particularly photographic.
-An inviting title, intriguing and even somewhat ironic, in which a “Buñuelian” eye, fortunately not cut, peeks out. from behind a curtain, at first in shadow and then illuminated, the entire right side of a female face, attracted and desirous.
-In reverse shot, Barbie…
+An inviting title, intriguing and even somewhat ironic, in which a “Buñuelian” eye, fortunately not cut, peeks out from behind a curtain, at first in shadow and then illuminated, the entire right side of a female face, attracted and desirous…

 Minimal diaries, domestic interiors